Cyberschool provides students with the opportunity to explore the traditional school curriculum while using the latest technologies.

 Flexibility and choice, collaborative learning, inquiry, and knowledge building are elements of this program.
-Students will interact with other students and their teacher, utilize the resources of the internet, and discuss issues online while still being able to retain the personal contact that traditional face-to-face learning allows.
+Students will interact with their peers and teacher, utilize the resources of the internet, and discuss issues online while still being able to retain the personal contact that traditional face-to-face learning allows.

-CyberSchool students are also part of the school district 1-to-1 program, in which each student is assigned an iPad for the school year.
-This option is open to all SD42 students who will be going into grades 6 and 7 in September 2018.
+Cyberschool students are also part of the school district 1-to-1 program, in which each student is assigned an iPad for the school year.
+This option is open to all SD42 students who will be going into grades 6 and 7 in September 2021.